 More of the story: Two years after Ryan passed, I met Doug.
 He was a Radiology Manager at a University Hospital across the country.
 It seems impossible that a California girl would find her other half in the middle of Indiana, but it was so.
 I waited for red flags to go up throughout our relationship, but to my delight, there never were any.
 I tried right out of the gate to scare him off with the fact I have three boys with Type 1.
 He seriously was like, "Whatever.
 That doesn't scare me at all."
 So I decided to keep him.
 We were married 14 months after we met in June of 2015, and we are ridiculously in love.
-Together, we have nine children with ages ranging from 12 to 22.
-Currently three are away and six are at home, with two High School Seniors excited to graduate in June.
+Together, we have nine children with ages ranging from 13 to 23.
+Currently four are away at college and four are at home.
 I know our finding each other was not an accident.
 Ryan was right, everything is going to be ok.